Great Northern Railway Trail: Future

 Sustrans, Bradford Council and local campaigners are all lobbying to get the route opened fully between Bradford and Keighley, with an extension through the 2,501 yd long Queensbury tunnel towards Halifax.
 A Sustrans report into re-opening the route (and Queensbury Tunnel) revealed that the best case scenario would cost £11.6 million over 30 years, but this would yield £37.6 million in economic, health and tourism benefits over the same time period.

-Because of damage inside Queensbury tunnel and the lack of maintenance, the current owners of the tunnel (Highways Agency Heritage Railway Estate) have suggested that the tunnel be sealed off with concrete which would cost £3 million.
+Because of damage inside Queensbury tunnel and the lack of maintenance, the current owners of the tunnel (National Highways Historical Railways Estate) have suggested that the tunnel be sealed off with concrete which would cost £3 million.
 Campaigners state that it would be more beneficial for the community to convert the tunnel into the longest underground cycleway in Europe.
 The southern portal of the tunnel is in a deep cutting and is prone to flooding (as deep as 40 ft of water at times) and so would need remediation to make it safe again.

 An extension south westwards from Queensbury is planned (with or without the tunnel) to Holmfield in Halifax.